RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 This sample project includes a simple UI that allows you to access the Inventory API.
 This is the same UI that you previously accessed outside of OpenShift which shows the CoolStore inventory.
-Click on the route URL at `OpenShift Web Console` to access the sample UI.
+Click on the route URL at `Routes` in OpenShift Web Console to access the sample UI.

-> You can also access the application through the link on the OpenShift Web Console Overview page.
+> You can also access the application through the link on Resources tab in the Project Status page.

 ![catalog-route-link]({% image_path catalog-route-link.png %})